 Uber has some work with their associates in Istanbul to make this a reliable service one day.

-While I was able to pay most of the time with credit card (Visa/Mastercard, only a few places accept American Express), taxis only took cash payments: Euros, Dollars or Turkish Lira.
+While I was able to pay most of the time with a credit card (Visa/Mastercard, only a few places accept American Express), taxis only took cash payments: Euros, Dollars, or Turkish Lira.

 Istanbul has a wide network of tramways, that can get you around in the city as well.

 Traffic in Istanbul

 Driving in Istanbul is different than what I expected.
 On the one hand, is it a bit of a wild west (wild east?) mentality and the right of the strongest seem to count.
 But at the same time, it feels more relaxed than in New York at moments: when a car blocks the street to unload, for example, people patiently wait without ventilation their frustrations with the horn.